 Right away it was clear that SAM had both a challenge and an opportunity.
 Unlike the other institutions where the exhibit had been mounted, SAM, at that time in its original Volunteer Park location, did not have the space to devote to an adequate showing, nor did it have anything close to sufficient parking.
 Rather than developing a cumbersome system of bussing patrons in, the museum opted to go off-site for exhibition space.
 The Tut Committee chose to rent the Flag Pavilion, an under-used relic of the Seattle World's Fair in the heart of the Seattle Center.

 Funds from the United States Department of Commerce paid for necessary improvements to the Flag Pavilion and the museum's Modern Art Pavilion, a smaller exhibit space on the Seattle Center grounds.
-Additionally, the City of Seattle, King County, the arts-funding nonprofit PONCHO, and the Weyerhaeuser Foundation contributed financially to mounting of exhibit.
+Additionally, the City of Seattle, King County, the arts-funding nonprofit PONCHO, and the Weyerhaeuser Foundation contributed financially to mounting the exhibit.
 Many others offered consultation, services, and equipment.

 Tut Invades Seattle

 As the exhibit toured the nation, a fervor for Ancient Egypt swept through the arts, fashion, interior design, and all things retail.
 In Seattle, newspaper advertisements reflected the demand: Ads for carpets, home décor, jewelry, and, of course, Camel cigarettes -- all jumped on the Tut train.
 A whiskey distillery offered a decanter shaped like the Tut death mask.
 A travel agent invited the public to "Phone us for the lowest 'pharaohs' anywhere" (Triumph Travel ad).
 The first week of the exhibit was hailed as "Welcome to Tut Week" by the Downtown Seattle Development Association, which organized special festivities at Westlake Mall.